 Funny Homeschool Quotes

-Home education comes with its own special peculiarities and idiosyncrasies which can be so strange, they make us laugh at times.
-These funny homeschool quotes exhibit how unusual and special homeschooling can be:
+Home education comes with its unique peculiarities and quirks, which can be so strange they make us laugh at times.
+These funny homeschool quotes exhibit how unusual and exceptional homeschooling can be:

 I suppose it is because nearly all children go to school nowadays and have things arranged for them that they seem so forlornly unable to produce their own ideas. – Agatha Christie